mr-szgz/extendedpersonalmedia-agent.bundle/README.md

 Show summaries can be added to media files in Plex by creating a file with the show name and a ".summary" extension somewhere within the directory path of your media file that you want to add the summary to.

-*It is important to note that the show summary file found will be used as the summary information for the show.*
+*It is important to note that the first file found will be used as the summary information for the show.*

 There are two formats supported for show summary files: